Get My Budget

 5. Install Your Own Home Charger

-Not all drivers who have electric cars can install their own home chargers, especially if they live in a flat in a busy city.
-In order to have a home charger, off-road parking like a garage or driveway is necessary.
+Not all electric car drivers can install their own home chargers, especially if they live in a flat in a busy city.
+To have a home charger, off-road parking like a garage or driveway is necessary.

-However, if you do have this, then it’s better for you to have a home charger installed because it’s going to be cheaper compared to charging your electric car at public charge points.
-Of course, you have to be prepared to spend on the installation but over time, this will be worthwhile.
-Currently you can claim up to 70% of the cost of installation with a government grant, but you must complete installation before April 2022.
+However, if you do have this, it’s better for you to have a home charger installed because it’s cheaper than charging your electric car at public charge points.

 6. Charge Your EV at Free Charging Points